Colorado Non-Resident Fishing License: Cost and How to Get One

 fishing trip costs overview

-• Annual Habitat Stamp: This mandatory stamp costs $12.47 and supports conservation efforts.
+• Annual Habitat Stamp: Costs $12.47 and supports conservation efforts.
+Required for all license holders.

-• Aquatic Nuisance Species (ANS) Stamp: This $50.00 stamp helps combat harmful aquatic species.
+• Aquatic Nuisance Species (ANS) Stamp: A $50.00 stamp that helps control harmful aquatic invaders.
+Learn more about the Aquatic Nuisance Species program from Colorado Parks & Wildlife.

 How to Purchase a Non-Resident Fishing License